BeanData/hello-world/README.md

 Hello everyone!
 I am Star, this is the first project I created.
-I am a new coder and I want to be a people analyst within one year.
+I am a coding beginer and I want to get people analytics job within one year.
-I like a boy who worked at Mountain View.
+Right now, I am an HR associate at a Startup company, which is stupid company without any development.